 It is extensive yet easily extensible, and can be useful for both the casual investor and the serious practitioner.
-Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of interesting signals, PyPortfolioOpt can help you combine your alpha-generators in a risk-efficient way.
+Whether you are a fundamentals-oriented investor who has identified a handful of undervalued picks, or an algorithmic trader who has a basket of strategies, PyPortfolioOpt can help you combine your alpha sources in a risk-efficient way.

 pip install PyPortfolioOpt